-Casing Spacer and centraliser systems are important tools in the trenchless and pipeline, vertical production drilling, and ground engineering industries to help with support, grading and centralisation.
-However, it’s not uncommon that a project will require a casing spacer or centraliser system of different heights to achieve the desired results.
+Casing Spacer (also known as spiders) and centraliser systems are important tools in the trenchless and pipeline, vertical production drilling, and ground engineering industries to help with support, grading and centralisation.
+However, it’s not uncommon that a project will require a casing spacer, spider or centraliser system of different heights to achieve the desired results.
 Selecting a system that is flexible will help keep material and project costs down, while also keeping staff training to a minimum.

 Trenchless and pipeline, vertical production drilling, and ground engineering installations are not always straight forward.
 Sometimes a casing spacer or centraliser system of different heights is required to achieve the correct grade and even grouting.